Gresham's law: Theory

-A similar situation occurred in 2007, in the United States with the rising price of copper, zinc, and nickel, which led the U.S. government to ban the melting or mass exportation of one-cent and five-cent coins.
+A similar situation occurred in 2007 in the United States with the rising price of copper, zinc, and nickel, which led the U.S. government to ban the melting or mass exportation of one-cent and five-cent coins.

 In addition to being melted down for its bullion value, money that is considered to be "good" tends to leave an economy through international trade.
 International traders are not bound by legal tender laws as citizens of the issuing country are, so they will offer higher value for good coins than bad ones.
 The good coins may leave their country of origin to become part of international trade, escaping that country's legal tender laws and leaving the "bad" money behind.
 This occurred in Britain during the period of adoption of the gold standard: In 1717 Isaac Newton, then Master of the Mint, declared the gold guinea to be worth 21 silver shillings.
 This overvalued the gold guinea in Britain, making it "bad", and encouraged people to send "good" silver shillings abroad, where it could buy more gold than at home.
 This gold was then minted as currency, which bought silver shillings, which were sent abroad for gold, and so on.
 For a century hardly any silver coins were minted in Britain, and Britain moved onto a de facto gold standard.

+Austrian economist Hans-Hermann Hoppe said that "so-called Gresham's law" only applies under certain conditions, largely a result of governmental interventionist policies.
+In his 2021 book, Economy, Society, and History Hoppe states:You might have heard about the so-called Gresham's law, which states that bad money drives out good money, but this law only holds if there are price controls in effect, only if the exchange ratios of different monies are fixed and no longer reflect market forces.
+Is it the case that bad money drives out good money under normal circumstances without any interference?
+No, for money holds to exactly the same law that holds for every other good.
+Good goods drive out bad goods.
+Good money drives out bad money, so this bezant was for something like 800 years considered to be the best money available and was preferred by merchants from India to Rome to the Baltic Sea.